What’s up without WhatsApp? Experimental evidence on social capital and subjective well-being

 Intervention(s)

 Participants are randomly assigned with equal (1:1) probability to a treatment or control group.
-Treated participants have their WhatsApp access blocked for 7 consecutive days using a third-party app installed on their smartphones by enumerators.
-Access is blocked starting the night following the baseline survey.
-Treated participants are compensated upon completion of the endline survey, with the compensation amount equal to the highest offer they accepted during the baseline willingness-to-accept elicitation.
+Treated participants have their WhatsApp restricted for 4 hours per day over 6 consecutive days using a third-party app installed on their smartphones by enumerators.
+Access is blocked starting the next day of the baseline survey.
+Participants are compensated upon completion of the endline survey.
+Participants in the treated group are compensated with an amount equal to the last offer they accepted during the baseline willingness-to-accept elicitation.
 Control participants face no restriction on their WhatsApp usage throughout the study period.

 Intervention Start Date